 Window Washing

-Window washers can utilize anchor points to suspend themselves adjacent to the building facade to perform window washing operations.
-This is commonly done on a bosun’s chair but can also be performed on swing stages as well.
+Window washers can use anchor points to suspend themselves from the building facade to perform window washing.
+This is commonly done on a bosun’s chair, but can also be performed on swing stages.

 Suspended Maintenance